elliotwesoff/dotfiles/notes/arch.md

 # Elliot's arch notes!

+## Maintenance/general tasks and usage

-## Adding a printer
+### Adding a printer

-* use `system-config-printer` in terminal to add a printer.
+use `system-config-printer` in terminal to add a printer.

+but really print from another computer or phone, if possible. adding a printer is fucking agonizing.

-## Connect to wifi
+### Connect to wifi

-`nmtui` exists as a ncurses based UI! just for adding and editing connections.

 1. `nmcli d wifi list`
 2. `nmcli d wifi connect [SSID] password [password]`